Overview

 Cases of interest

-Pincus v Singh [2024] EWHC 502 (Ch): A Chancery Division case about the remedies available following default judgment.
-Final judgment is awaited in this case which is the first to consider the effect of what is now CPR12.4 since 2011.
+Pincus v Singh [2024] EWHC 502 (Ch): A Chancery Division case about the remedies available following default judgment and the meaning of abandoning other relief.
+It was the first case on CPR12.4 since 2011.

 Re a Debtor: Joseph represented clients in the Insolvency and Companies Court, obtaining injunctions restraining vexatious claims said to be valued at £1,225,000 and £1,950,000 respectively.
 The case involved issues of inherent jurisdiction and attempts to use the insolvency procedures to extort and harass Joseph’s clients.
 As part of this, Joseph obtained final injunctions against persons unknown pursuing the alleged debts to prevent the use of sham assignments.